Pluricentric language: Portuguese

-Apart from the Galician question, Portuguese varies mainly between Brazilian Portuguese and European Portuguese (also known as "Lusitanian Portuguese", "Standard Portuguese" or even "Portuguese Portuguese").
+Apart from the Galician question, Portuguese varies mainly between Brazilian Portuguese and European Portuguese (also known as "Lusitanian Portuguese", "Standard Portuguese" or even reduplicated "Portuguese Portuguese").
 Both varieties have undergone significant and divergent developments in phonology and the grammar of their pronominal systems.
 The result is that communication between the two varieties of the language without previous exposure can be occasionally difficult, although speakers of European Portuguese tend to understand Brazilian Portuguese better than vice versa, due to the heavy exposure to music, soap operas etc. from Brazil.
 Word ordering can be dramatically different between European and Brazilian Portuguese, without significantly hampering mutual intelligibility.

 A unified orthography for all the varieties (including a limited number of words with dual spelling) has been approved by the national legislatures of the Portuguese-speaking countries and is now official; see Spelling reforms of Portuguese for additional details.
 Formal written standards remain grammatically close to each other, despite some minor syntactic differences.

 African Portuguese and Asian Portuguese are based on the standard European dialect, but have undergone their own phonetic and grammatical developments, sometimes reminiscent of the spoken Brazilian variant.
 A number of creoles of Portuguese have developed in African countries, for example in Guinea-Bissau and on the island of São Tomé.